slavinnj-bt/braintrust-openai-streaming-repro/README.md

 python repro_sync.py
 ```

-Note: the issue has not been reproduced locally.
-Running `repro_sync.py` locally may succeed.
+Note: this does not reproduce the issue in current testing — streaming completes successfully.

 ## Modal repro